Rift-Labs-Council/Password-Encryption-For-files/README.md

 - Tab-based encryption and decryption interface

 **Backend:**
-- AES-256-CBC encryption
-- PBKDF2 key derivation (100,000 iterations)
-- Random salt and IV for each encryption
+- AES-256-CBC encryption and decryption for .zip of file(s) uploaded
-- Automatic file cleanup after download

 ## Quick Start